AlexandreKrantz/webdev-notes/readme.md

-Hi, these are all my notes about coding.
+Hi, these are all my coding notes.